PhenixCollaboration/web/_software/reana.md

 ##### Overview
 {% include navigation/findlink.md name='reana' tag='REANA' %}
 is a reproducible research data analysis platform developed at CERN.
-It is considered for Analysis Preservation in PHENIX due to the following features:
+It is used for Analysis Preservation in PHENIX due to the following features:

 * Unambiguous description of workflows (encoded in YAML)
 * Capture and preservation of both the software and the software environment by using **containerization**

 REANA workflows can be represented as *Directed Acyclic Graphs* which is reflected in the YAML schema based on the
-{% include navigation/findlink.md name='cwl' tag='Common Workflow Language (CWL)' -%}.
+{% include navigation/findlink.md name='cwl' tag='Common Workflow Language (CWL)' %}
-Each computational component of a workflow *may* require a separate and distinct
-{% include navigation/pagelink.md folder=site.analysis name='docker' tag='Docker container' -%},
-although individual steps can be as simple as a shell command writing a comment to a log file, in which case containers would be redundant.
+as one of the options.
+Simpler options are available.
+For example, current PHENIX analyses do not rely on CWL and are preserved as combinations of _linear_ workflows to reduce complexity.
+This approach does not require specialized syntax and logic (as in the Common Workflow Language) and the worrflows are formatted as simple YAML list structures.

 ##### REANA Cluster
 Execution of workflows in REANA takes place on machines configured as a **REANA cluster**.
-One such cluster is available to CERN users, and there are instances at other institutions.
-There is also a REANA cluster being evaluated at BNL.
+CERN was the first site to deploy such cluster, however currently these installations are available at a number of institutions including BNL.
-It is available on the internal BNL network only.
+It is available on the internal BNL network, with outside access possible using either SSH tunneling or VPN.

 > The cluster is separate from the rest of the computing facility in the sense
 > that it does not share any file systems with the rest of the machines at BNL.